-- Line a 9"x5" loaf pan with parchment paper, or grease the sides and bottom.
-Set aside.
+- Line a 5-inch x 9-inch loaf pan with parchment paper and set it aside.

-- Combine the flour, instant yeast and salt into a large mixing bowl.
+- Add the flour, instant yeast, and salt to a large bowl and mix well.

-- Then add the maple syrup to the warm water and mix to dissolve.
-Now pour the water into your bowl of flour and mix using a large spoon or silicone spatula.
+- Then add the maple syrup to a bowl of warm water and mix to dissolve.
+Then pour the water into your bowl of flour and mix using a silicone spatula, without overmixing, and DO NOT KNEAD.

 - Fold in the chopped figs and walnut pieces and then transfer the dough to your prepared loaf pan.
 Cover the pan with plastic wrap and let it rest for 20 minutes.
 It will rise to approximately double its size, and the bread will reach the top of your loaf pan. (see notes)